Chemical defense: Terrestrial arthropods

 There are many strategies terrestrial arthropods employ in terms of chemical defense.
 The first of these strategies include the direct use of secondary metabolites.
 Many insects are distasteful to predators and excrete irritants or secrete poisonous compounds that cause illness or death when ingested.
 Secondary metabolites obtained from plant food may also be sequestered by insects and used in the production of their own toxins.
 One of the more well-known examples of this is the monarch butterfly, which sequesters poison obtained from the milkweed plant.
 Among the most successful insect orders employing this strategy are beetles (Coleoptera), grasshoppers (Orthoptera), and moths and butterflies (Lepidoptera).
 Insects also biosynthesize unique toxins, and while sequestration of toxins from food sources is claimed to be the energetically favorable strategy, this has been contested.
 Passion-vine associated butterflies in the tribe Heliconiini (sub-family Heliconiinae) either sequester or synthesize de novo defensive chemicals, but moths in the genus Zygaena (family Zygaenidae) have evolved the ability to either synthesize or sequester their defensive chemicals through convergence.
 Some coleopterans sequester secondary metabolites to be used as defensive chemicals but most biosynthesize their own de novo.
 Anatomical structures have developed to store these substances, and some are circulated in the hemolymph and released associated with a behavior called reflex bleeding.

 The use of chemical alarms and detection is another strategy of chemical defense.
 Identifying predators and responding swiftly and appropriately is advantageous and leads to higher fitness.
 These defensive responses can include (but are not limited to) avoidance and escape responses, safeguarding offspring, aggressive behaviors, and applying "direct defenses" (i.e. toxins or defensive chemicals similar to the strategy of the monarch butterfly discussed above).
 For example, the fruit fly (Rhagoletis basiola) can chemically detect a nearby parasitoid (an organism that acts as both a parasite and a predator) and halt its egg-laying.
 Delaying oviposition can reduce the risk of predation and falls under the category of protecting offspring.
 The spider mite (Tetranychus urticae) can respond to predator volatiles in the environment and will choose to feed in areas without predator cues.
 Similarly, spider mites are also able to sense damaged body parts of individuals of the same species, or conspecifics, and present the same avoidance behavior as with predator cues.
 Furthermore, spider mites exhibit a similar behavior with egg-laying as the fruit fly and will elect to move to areas absent of predator cues before oviposition.
 Spider mites will not avoid areas with other, non-predator volatiles meaning these organisms are able to chemically distinguish threats from non-threats.
-Parasitic wasps (Aphidius uzbekistanicus) also sense volatiles of their predator, a hyperparasitoid (a parasite who's host is another parasite), and fly to new areas devoid of the chemical cues, displaying similar avoidance behaviors as the spider mite.
+Parasitic wasps (Aphidius uzbekistanicus) also sense volatiles of their predator, a hyperparasitoid (a parasite whose host is another parasite), and fly to new areas devoid of the chemical cues, displaying similar avoidance behaviors as the spider mite.